Component Metadata Protocol (WIP)

 field.
 A ground station should cache downloaded component metadata and only update it if the CRC value changes.

-The component metadata protocol is used to request the location of the general metadata file file, which is then parsed to get the location of other metadata files supported by the component.
+The general metadata file similarly provides file locations for other metadata supported by a component.
 It will also include CRC32 values any files that contain only static data (no CRC32 should be supplied for metadata files that might be updated dynamically).

 File Compression